MoserMichael/jscriptparse/README.md

 - See [pyx tutorial (pyxtut)](PYXTUT.md)
 - See [pyx functions by category (pyxfunc)](PYXFUNC.md)
 - see the [design document (pyxdesign)](PYXDESIGN.md)
-- Example tests scripts are [here](https://github.com/MoserMichael/jscriptparse/tree/main/tests) - see files with extension .p (.out - expected output of the script)
+- Example tests scripts are [here](https://github.com/MoserMichael/jscriptparse/tree/main/tests) and [here](https://github.com/MoserMichael/jscriptparse/tree/main/leetcode) - see files with extension .p (.out - expected output of the script)

 ## Running it